Patch-Based Inference: Deploying on New Scans

 print(f"Device: {device}")

-Normalization was saved in the PatchConfig during training, so it is already present in the loaded patch_config and is applied automatically.
-Nothing to re-specify here.
+Normalization is part of the embedded inference contract, so it is already present in patch_config and is applied automatically.
+Nothing needs to be re-specified here.

-If predictions appear mirrored, rotated, or wrong, check that apply_reorder, target_spacing, and normalization in the loaded config match training.
-To override, pass pre_inference_tfms= explicitly (e.g. for non-serializable transforms).
+If predictions appear mirrored, rotated, or wrong, check that apply_reorder, target_spacing, and normalization in the model metadata match the intended deployment.
+To override, pass pre_inference_tfms= explicitly.

 # Normalization is already in the loaded config and applied automatically: